RLeek/Timer-List/README.md

 # Timer-List
-This is a short hacked-together nearly complete project app made over the holidays to learn swift and apple development.
-The app is designed to string multiple timers one after the other to allow for multiple played tones over a period of time, these 'timer-lists' can also be set on a loop to repeat multiple times.
-These timers are also persistent
+This is a nearly completed app made to learn swift and app development.

+## Motivation
+This app is designed to allow several timers to play one after the other.
+The main motivation for this app was to provide a way of timing multiple small activities easily.
+E.g. Doing stretching excercises

+## Features/How to use
+Simply create a timer list and then click the associated object.
+Separate timers can then be created.
+The start and stop buttons can then be used to start/stop these timers.

-# Missing functionality/Notable bugs:
+## Missing functionality/Notable bugs:
 - App does not run in the background
-- Lack of responsiveness to different screen sizes
-- Inability to add notes to timers (Extra planned feature)
-- Stopping and resetting the timers will increase the countdown speed
-- A timer may still continue and play a tone after it has been stopped/cancelled